 Karaf Decanter provides ready to use monitoring solution.

-Karaf Container is a modern and polymorphic container.
-It's a lightweight, powerful, and enterprise ready container powered by OSGi.
+Karaf Runtime is a modern and polymorphic application runtime.
+It's a lightweight, powerful, and enterprise ready.

-By polymorphic, it means that Karaf can host any kind of applications : OSGi, Spring, WAR, and much more.
+By polymorphic, it means that Karaf can host any kind of applications : WAR, Spring, OSGi, and much more.

-Karaf can be use as a standalone container, or in a bootstrap way using Karaf Boot.
+Karaf can be use as a standalone immuatable runtime, or in a mutable runtime that you can manage remotely.